bp2008/CommunityDKPBidHistory/README.md

 This app's built-in Service Manager and configuration GUI are unavailable on linux, but you can do most of the configuration on a Windows machine and copy the configuration file out of the service's data directory.

 You will of course need to transfer MonolithDKP.lua from your WoW machine to the linux box.
 This app can handle that for you via its built-in uploading functionality (see screenshot above for a bit of guidance on how to configure it).
 Set the same server password on both your local machine and the remote one -- this password is used only to authenticate clients attempting to use the DKP uploading interface.
-Enable receipt of uploads only on a cloud server.
+Set a 1 minute `Upload Interval` on one server, and enable `Accept uploads from remote clients` on the other.
+Don't worry about 1 minute being too often; the upload and backup tasks only occur once upon service startup and then whenever the file changes.
+As far as I can tell, WoW doesn't write this file until you log out or reload your UI, so it doesn't update very often.
+A 1 minute interval and a 60 minute interval are for most purposes functionally identical.

 * Note: The app currently does not support multiple instances on one machine due to the data directory being at a shared path.

 If you want HTTPS, I recommend using nginx and certbot.

 ## Building from Source